How's Your Credit?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you pull your credit report, you'll see that you actually have three reports.
+When you pull your credit report, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 This means you have three scores, one for each bureau.

-Getting your credit in order is the first step in owning a home.
+We're used to working with all levels of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.